DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

 This routine sets the optional vector the mixer can call at to at the end of interrupt execution.

 Note: this vector should point to a standard routine ending in RTS.

+*MixerSetIRQDMACallbacks(A0=callback_structure)*
+This routine sets up the vectors used for callback routines to manage setting up interrupt vectors and DMA flags.
+These callback routines.

+Callback vectors have to be passed through the MXIRQDMACallbacks structure.
+This structure contains the following members:
+* mxicb_set_irq_vector
+  - Function pointer to routine that sets the IRQ vector for audio interrupts.
+    Parameter: A1 = vector to mixer interrupt handler
+* mxicb_remove_irq_vector
+  - Function pointer to routine that removes the IRQ vector for audio interrupts.
+* mxicb_set_irq_bits
+  - Function pointer to routine that sets the correct bits in INTENA to enable audio interrupts for the mixer.
+    Parameter: D1 = INTENA bits to set
+* mxicb_clear_irq_bits
+  - Function pointer to routine that clears the audio interrupt bits
+* mxicb_disable_irq
+  - Function pointer to routine that disables audio interrupts
+* mxicb_enable_irq
+  - Function pointer to routine that enables audio interrupts.
+* mxicb_acknowledge_irq
+  - Function pointer to routine that acknowledges audio interrupt.
+    Parameter: D4 = INTREQ value
+* mxicb_enable_dma
+  - Function pointer to routine that enables audio DMA.
+    Parameter: D0 = DMACON value
+* mxicb_disable_dma
+  - Function pointer to routine that disables audio DMA.
+    Paramater: D6 = DMACON value

+Note: MixerSetup should be run before this routine
+Note: all callback routines should save & restore all registers they
+      use
+Note: this routine is only available if MIXER_EXTERNAL_IRQ_DMA is set to 1.

 #### The following two routines are deprecated and will no longer receive new functionality when the mixer is updated.
 They are still available for backwards compatibility purposes and have been updated with the new offset loop mode.